sashite/feen.rb/README.md

 #    }
 ```

-## Tsume Shogi example
+## Example

-Let's generate the FEEN string to identify a classic Tsume Shogi problem:
+Here is the description of the position of a classic Tsume Shogi problem:

 ```ruby
 require 'feen'